ig-ealbert/cookie-grab/README.md

 This is a prototype for a card game.

-Someone brought you cookies, and you and your friends all have specific tastes.
+Someone brought you cookies, and you have to share with your friends.
+Everyone has their favorite cookies.
 The goal is to get the types of cookies that you want!

 The game can be played either cooperatively, or competitively.
 This prototype assumes the competitive play mode.